Basketball Defensive Drills for Coaches

 Basketball Defensive Drills

 We have all heard the phrase, “defense wins championships.”
-If that is the case, it makes sense to spend a good portion of time working on defense.
+If that is the case, it makes sense to spend a good portion of time working on defense with your basketball team.
 This means spending time working on team defensive strategy and teaching players the correct way to play defense in basketball.
-As a coach, you can’t expect players to correctly execute your defensive scheme if you haven’t already taught them how to guard.
+As a basketball coach, you can’t expect players to correctly execute your defensive scheme if you haven’t already taught them how to guard.
 And that is exactly where these basketball defensive drills come into play.

 In this basketball coaching article, we will highlight several different defensive principles and several different basketball defensive drills.
-However, we highly recommend that you check out our full database of basketball drills (850+ drills) and all of the defensive drills that we have.
+However, we highly recommend that you check out our full database of basketball drills (800+ drills) in the Basketball HQ App and all of the defensive drills that we have.

 The Importance of Basketball Defensive Drills